DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-  - email <a class='govuk-link' href='mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility%20issues%20'>becomingateacher@digital.education.gov.uk</a>
+  - email <a class="govuk-link" href="mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility%20issues">becomingateacher@digital.education.gov.uk</a>

 We’ll consider your request and get back to you in 5 days.